 “I’ll come with you, if you like,” Odo said.

 Eeris nearly melted with relief, her earlier desire to put some space between them forgotten.
 “Could you?”

 He smiled and stood.
 Or, at least, she thought he smiled—it was still difficult to read him, even at that most basic level, despite the fact that she’d spent about two weeks at his side.
 He approached and, after a moment of hesitation, offered his hand.
 Eeris shrank back and didn’t let it touch her shoulder.
 She was all too aware of how bigotry felt, and knew from their first conversation aboard the Challenger that she didn’t hide hers well.
 She didn’t exactly like being that way.
 It was just so hard to shake, when he was so alien.

-If Odo noticed her discomfort, he didn't point it out this time.
-He simply walked down the gangplank and paused on the ground, turning around to ask, "You coming?"
+At the sight of her discomfort, Odo’s smile disappeared.
+He didn’t say anything this time, though.
+He simply walked down the gangplank and paused on the ground, turning around to ask, “You coming?”

-"Right, yeah," Eeris said.
-She dashed after him, this time remembering and correcting for the gangplank's slant, and joined him on Earth's soil.
+“Right, yeah,” Eeris said.
+She dashed after him, remembering the way she’d embarrassed herself on Nebez and correcting for the gangplank’s slant this time, and joined him on Earth’s soil.

 And stopped.
 It was her second alien planet; how could she not?